AhmedRaafat14/apiplatform-users-auth/README.md

         .......
     }
     ```
-    * As you see how this controller will know this repository so will inject it first.
+    * Now, we need to make this controller know about the User repository, so we will inject it as a service.
     ```yaml
     # api/config/services.yaml